 Electrical Consulting Services Limited (Engineer), Enable Consulting Ltd (Engineer), Fire Connect (Engineer), Hydraulic Services Consultants NZ Limited (HSCNZ) (Engineer), Mott Macdonald (Engineer), Peddlethorp Architects (Architect/Designer), Protech (Fire Protection consultant), Thurston Consulting Limited (Engineer)

 Metlifecare Greenwich Gardens is an existing operational residential retirement village.
 The development of Stage 9 included two five-storey buildings, made up of 48 independent living units with basement parking and extensive civil and landscaping work.
 The project had several key successes, including 78 per cent of construction waste being diverted to landfill, early procurement of key subcontractors and being defect-free at practical completion.
 The project team were able to collaborate using BIM to help reduce potential clashes and RFI’s being issued during the critical building phase.

-Naylor Love Construction
+Naylor Love Auckland Ltd

-Architectus (Architect/Designer), TRUCTURE DESIGN LIMITED (Engineer)
+Architectus (Architect/Designer), STRUCTURE DESIGN LIMITED (Engineer)

 UNIVERSITY OF AUCKLAND

 Naylor Love Construction was assigned the task of creating three new four-storey blocks of accommodation for the University of Auckland’s Grafton Halls.
 It challenging project due to the nature of the site being surrounded by existing residential properties.
 Careful management plans for erosion and sediment, traffic, vibration and noise, dust, and tree protection were required under resource consent conditions.
 Successful collaboration between all stakeholders involved allowed for the project to be completed on time and ready for students to occupy for the 2019 academic year.

 Dan Saunders Construction Ltd (Construction Company), Wilkie & Bruce Architects (Architect/Designer)